ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 All data within the Column or Row must use the same units of measurement.
 Do not mix text and numeric data within the same Column or Row.

-Example of Inconsistent values.
+Example of inconsistent values.
 The highlighted cells are inconsistent within the column by mixing in text and symbols.
 Visualized in Excel.

 ![](images/consistent_values.png)